DirkMueller8/RowingHistory/READme.md

 *Fig 1: Raw data displayed as Power vs. Date for all log entries*

-For the purpose of having better comparability the software is designed to group the sessions, in this case the 2500 m sessions only, and ommiting the 1000 m rowing spells, see Fig. 2:
+For the purpose of having better comparebility the software is designed to group the sessions, in this case the 2500 m sessions only, and omitting the 1000 m rowing spells, see Fig. 2:

 ![Alt text](/RowingHistory/Images/power_no_less_than_2500m.png)